alaynat/GetMyWeatherAPI/GetMyWeatherAPI.md

 ## Introduction

 The **GetMyWeather API** provides up-to-date and reliable weather information for developers to integrate into their web applications.
-The API allows developers to retrieve weather information based on their desired location, date and time, and radius.
-The *getWeather* method returns an HTML package containing the requested weather data.
+The API allows developers to retrieve weather information based on their desired location, time, and radius.
+The **GetMyWeather API** is supported by all modern browers that enable Javascript.
+Using the *getWeather* method, **GetMyWeather API** returns an HTML package containing the requested weather data.

 ## Prerequisites for Use